habitat-sh/habitat/www/source/tutorials/getting-started-add-hooks.html.md

 The **init** and **run** hooks are responsible for defining behavior during initialization and when the child service/application starts up.
 We use these hooks to ensure our Node.js app runs correctly.

-To add in the hooks, complete the following steps either inside or outside of the studio and the main Habitat development container.
+Perform the following operations in the same directory where the `plan.sh` file is located.

 1. If you are inside the studio, change directory to `src/plans/mytutorialapp` and make a new sub-directory called `hooks`.